gsoft-inc/wl-squide/docs/guides/use-feature-flags.md

 Conditionally registering navigation items based on a feature flag is more complex because Squide's default registration mechanism runs before the application has bootstrapped, meaning that the feature flags have not yet been fetched from the server.

-To address this, Squide offers an alternate [deferred registration](../reference/registration/registerRemoteModules.md#defer-the-registration-of-routes-or-navigation-items) mechanism in two-phases:
+To address this, Squide offers an alternate [deferred registration](../reference/registration/registerLocalModules.md#defer-the-registration-of-navigation-items) mechanism in two-phases:

 1. The first phase allows modules to register their _static_ navigation items that are not dependent on initial data.

 2. The second phase enables modules to register _deferred_ navigation items that are dependent on initial data.
 We refer to this second phase as **deferred registrations**.

-To defer a registration to the second phase, a module's registration function can **return an anonymous function**.
+To defer a registration to the second phase, a module's registration function can **return an anonymous function** matching the `DeferredRegistrationFunction` type: `(data, operation: "register" | "update") => Promise | void`.

 Once the modules are registered and the [useDeferredRegistrations](../reference/registration/useDeferredRegistrations.md) hook is rendered, the deferred registration functions will be executed.

-First, let's add a `DeferredRegistrationData` interface to a shared project, defining the initial data that module's deferred registration functions can expect:
+First, let's define a `DeferredRegistrationData` interface to a shared project, defining the initial data that module's deferred registration functions can expect:

 ```ts shared/src/deferredData.ts
 import { FeatureFlags } from "./featureFlagsContext.ts";